EthanCai/programming-learning-notes/projects-part-2-distributed-arch.md

   - [KSQL](https://github.com/confluentinc/ksql): a Streaming SQL Engine for Apache Kafka
   - [Kafka Manager](https://github.com/yahoo/kafka-manager): A tool for managing Apache Kafka
   - [confluent](https://www.confluent.io/product/confluent-open-source/): A developer-optimized distribution of Apache Kafka
+  - [Kafka Center](https://github.com/xaecbd/KafkaCenter): KafkaCenter is a unified one-stop platform for Kafka cluster management and maintenance, producer / consumer monitoring, and use of ecological components.
 - [Java: RocketMQ](https://rocketmq.apache.org/): Apache RocketMQ™ is an open source distributed messaging and streaming data platform.
 - [Java: ActiveMQ](http://activemq.apache.org/): Apache ActiveMQ ™ is the most popular and powerful open source messaging and Integration Patterns server.
 Apache ActiveMQ is fast, supports many Cross Language Clients and Protocols, comes with easy to use Enterprise Integration Patterns and many advanced features while fully supporting JMS 1.1 and J2EE 1.4\.
 Apache ActiveMQ is released under the Apache 2.0 License.
 - [Java: Apache Pulsar](https://pulsar.apache.org/en/): Pulsar is a distributed pub-sub messaging platform with a very flexible messaging model and an intuitive client API.